-On June 30, 2020, CPHI transferred its interest in the Partnership to CPHL, a newly incorporated and wholly-owned subsidiary of Crescent Point.
-CP Lux was dissolved effective July 13, 2020.
+On June 30, 2020, Crescent Point Holding Inc. transferred its interest in the Partnership to CPHL, a newly incorporated and wholly-owned subsidiary of Crescent Point.
+Crescent Point Energy Lux S.à r.l. was dissolved effective July 13, 2020.